schuchert/schuchert.github.io/_posts/2021-03-12-PerfectionIsAProcessNotAnEvent.md

 > The really important thing in dealing with problems is to know that the question is never answered, but that
 > it doesn't matter, as long as you keep asking.

-The first thing I thought was: "Perfection is a Journey, not a Destination."
+The first thing that came to my mind was "Perfection is a Journey, not a Destination."
 That's a motto I picked up in the early days of my yoga practice.
 I read this book before I started practicing yoga, so I would not have thought that the first time I read the book.

 Another way to phrase that might be: Perfection is a process, not an event.
-This is a recurring personal theme as migrated from yoga to internal martial arts like Tai Chi.

 This seems to tie to some of my older opinions around [Plato's Theory of Formns](https://en.wikipedia.org/wiki/Theory_of_forms), which I summarily reject.
 It seems if I reject Plato's Theory of Forms, then I'd say that perfection as a thing also